Chain Link fences are pretty easy and cheap to repair. You can DIY or get a pro to do the job. Both are fairly cheap options.

 Fix a leaning chain-link fence - $150 - $300

 The main problem when a chain-link fence leans is the post.
 In most cases, a fence is leaning because the fence posts were not properly set.
 Also, tree roots or an object like a tree falling on the fence can cause it to lean.
-The posts must be reset correctly in order to fix the leaning fence, and it generally costs about $150 to reset a fence post.
+The posts must be reset correctly to fix the leaning fence, and it generally costs about $150 to reset a fence post.

 Additional Fence Repair Cost Factors of a Chain Link Fence